-12. My people seek advice from their tree, and its twig speaks to them.
-For a spirit of prostitution has led them astray, and from under their God they’ve gone whoring.
+12. My people seek advice from their tree, and their rod reveals to them.
+For a spirit of whoredom has led them astray, and from under their God have they gone whoring.

-13. They sacrifice on the tops of the mountains, and on the hills they burn incense, under oak, and poplar, and terebinth, because of the pleasant shade.
-Therefore, your daughters will commit whoredom and your brides will commit adultery.
+13. They sacrifice on the tops of the mountains and burn incense on the hills, under oaks, and poplars, and terebinths because of their pleasant shade.
+Therefore, your daughters shall commit whoredom, and your brides shall commit adultery.

 14. I will not punish your daughters when they commit whoredom nor your brides when they commit adultery.
-For the men go away with harlots and sacrifice with prostitutes.
-The people who do not understand will be cast out.
+For the men go away with harlots, and they sacrifice with temple-prostitutes.
+The people who do not understand shall be cast out.

-15. Though you are playing the harlot, Israel, do not let Judah be guilty.
-And do not come to Gilgal, nor go up to Beth-aven, and do not swear, “As Jehovah lives.”
+15. Though you are playing the harlot, O Israel, let not Judah offend!
+Oh, do not come to Gilgal, nor go up to Beth-aven!
+And do not swear, “As Jehovah lives!”